Innovative Teaching & Learning Awards

 The Center invites the Cornell teaching community to propose projects that explore new tools and emerging technologies, approaches, and teaching strategies to facilitate vibrant, challenging, and reflective learning experiences at Cornell.

-We have just awarded new Innovation Grants for 2021-22.
+Innovation Grants have been awarded for 2021-22.
 See below for a list of this year's winners.

 |Chelsea Specht Professor||School of Integrative Plant Science, CALS||Teaching Active and Applied Critical Thinking in CALS Gateway Courses|